5 Estate Planning Mistakes to Avoid

 Many people use a joint account to help a relative with managing their finances.
-It can be convenient, but it can also cause problems with an estate plan.
+It can be convenient, but the lawyers for estate planning say that it can also cause problems with an estate plan.
 A “joint account” usually means that either person can withdraw all of the funds from the account.
 If one person dies, the other named account-holder owns the account.
 It does not pass through probate or pursuant to a will.
 If most of your assets are held in joint accounts, your entire estate may pass directly to the other account holder, leaving nothing to be distributed by your will.
 This can create an unintended gift to the joint account holder, at the expense of your other heirs.

 Not Planning / Not Updating

 The biggest estate planning mistake is not planning at all.
 A surprising number of people just keep putting it off, and never get around to creating a will or trust.
 Some think that estate planning is only for the wealthy.
 In fact, failing to make a plan can be even more costly (on a percentage basis) for small and medium sized estates.
 Even those who make a plan, often forget to update it.
 You may have made a simple will after you had children.
 25 years later, a trust might make better sense.
 You also may have new assets that weren’t contemplated by the will.